dudy5/vuejs-date-picker/README.md

 No event data

+It will be triggered when the datePicker will open

 ### open

 No event data

+It will be triggered after the datePicker opens

 ### change

 **event data :**

 * **date** : The date of the current choose

+It will be triggered after the input value is changed

 ### will-close